kshetline/json6/README.md

 [![npm bundle size](https://img.shields.io/bundlephobia/min/json-z.svg)](https://npmjs.org/package/json-z/)
 [![nggyu](https://json-z.org/nggyu.svg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

-JSON-Z is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1], [ECMAScript 6.0], and later.
+JSON-Z is a superset of [JSON] that aims to alleviate some limitations of JSON by expanding its syntax to include some productions from [ECMAScript 5.1], [ECMAScript 6.0], and later.

 The goal of JSON-Z is to increase flexibility of parsing while, by default, maintaining maximum compatibility with standard JSON for stringification.
 JSON-Z output, like JSON, is also valid JavaScript (with two *optional* exceptions).